-The original ending of the script was Hoyt crashing the pad of Alonzo's girlfriend and find his training officer in the middle of an orgy with two young women.
-Hoyt shows him the money that Smiley was supposed to deliver to the Russians and tells him that there is a crew of hit men looking all over for him.
+The original ending of the script was Hoyt crashing the pad of Alonzo's girlfriend, and find his training officer in the middle of a three-way with two young women.
+Hoyt shows him the money that Smiley was supposed to deliver to the Russians, and tells him that there is a crew of hit men looking all over for him.
 Alonzo then commits suicide in front of Hoyt.

-Some Weaponry used in the film includes: Two Smith and Wesson 4506s carried by Alonzo, Berreta 92FS (Used by Jake Hoyt) Glock 17 (One of the backup guns carried by Alonzo), M1911 pistol (used by Alonzo and Hoyt during the confrontation in Imperial Courts) Mossberg 500 (used to shoot Roger), Sawed Off Remington 870 (used by Alonzo when shooting at Jake), Glock 19 (Used by crippled drug dealer Blue as well as Officer Paul) Many of these weapons are LAPD issue which lends to the credibility of the film and shows that the production team did it's research.
+Some weaponry used in the film includes: Two Smith and Wesson 4506s carried by Alonzo, Berreta 92FS (used by Jake Hoyt), Glock 17 (one of the backup guns carried by Alonzo), M1911 pistol (used by Alonzo and Hoyt during the confrontation in Imperial Courts) Mossberg 500 (used to shoot Roger), sawed off Remington 870 (used by Alonzo when shooting at Jake) and Glock 19 (used by crippled drug dealer Blue as well as Officer Paul).
+Many of these weapons are LAPD issue which lends to the credibility of the film and shows that the production team did its research.

 When Detective Hoyt is sitting at the table playing cards with Smiley and his crew, they ask him "has he ever had his shit pushed in?"
 This is street terminology way of asking him has he ever engaged in homosexual sex as a recipient.
 Smiley follows up by saying 'I always like getting love from the homies'.